 October 18, 2010

-Katie Denbo is the past editor and publisher of FORE Magazine, a regional golf publication based in southern California.
-A blogger and golf photographer by hobby, she is a member of the Golf Writers Association of America and the California Golf Writers and Broadcasters Association, and has written about and traveled to golf resorts and properties all over the western United States and Canada.
-Visit Katieshack, Katie's golf blog, at katieshack.com, and follow her on Twitter at @kdenbo.
+A past editor and publisher of FORE Magazine, Katie Denbo is PR and Marketing Manager for the Pebble Beach Company.
+She is a member of the Golf Writers Association of America and the California Golf Writers and Broadcasters Association, and has traveled to golf resorts and properties all over the western U.S and Canada.
+Follow her on Twitter at @kdenbo.

 ... full article »